-🧩 Overview
+Overview š„

-Some partners are currently experiencing an issue where Liongard Agents overwrite one another in the platform.
-This occurs when multiple devices share the same Windows MachineGuid, causing the platform’s deduplication logic to treat distinct machines as the same agent record.
+In certain environments, Liongard Agents may appear to overwrite one another in the platform.
+This occurs when multiple devices share the same Windows MachineGuid, causing the platformās deduplication logic to treat distinct machines as the same agent record.
+Liongard uniquely associates an Agent with a device using system identity values such as the Windows MachineGuid.
+When this identifier is duplicated across multiple systems, the platform cannot distinguish those devices without additional configuration.

 Liongard is actively developing a permanent platform-level fix.
 Until that is released, this KB outlines a temporary mitigation using a PowerShell-based installation process and the MSI DEVICEID flag to prevent agent overwrites entirely.

-The attached script:
+The deployment script:

 Detects MachineGuid conflicts